NullifiedCode/ASN-Lists/readme.md

 ## Important Information
 Refering to nordvpn, protonvpn, mullvad, and any others added to this list.
-No I did not dump you VPN clients/servers.
-They are publicly available on some links (I will not link them)
+No I did not dump your VPN clients/servers.
+They are publicly available on some links (I will not link them) but the link are from YOU guys :)

 ## License
 There is like no license at all.
 Feel free to use it wherever you need to.